 After a Reading test is launched, the examinee will have 12 minutes to complete a three-part, multiple-choice test consisting of 12 questions total.
 In each of the three parts, the examinee will be presented with a small paragraph of text to read and four questions about the material read.

 After taking a Reading test, the examinee should then proceed to take the EyeDetect as they normally would.
-When the results of the EyeDetect test are calculated, the Converus Dashboard will indicate if the examinee was challenged by the Reading test.
+When the results of the EyeDetect test are calculated, the Converus Dashboard will indicate the examinee's performance on the reading test.